RGB vs RGBIC – What’s The Difference?

 On the other hand, if you’re on a budget and are looking for a basic LED light strip, then RGB is a good option.
 Though RGB led strips don’t offer as many color options or lighting effects as RGBIC led strips but can be used.

-RGBIC LED Lighting for Behind TV
+RGBIC LED Lighting: Perfect for Behind TV Setup

 RGBIC LED light strip is perfect for behind television because it offers a wide range of colors and can be used to create different lighting effects.
 RGBIC LED lights are also more energy-efficient than RGB LED lights, so you’ll save money on your electricity bill in the long run.